Substack and Ghost are 2 of the most popular options for creators these days. Their focus is on monetizing content, mostly with memberships.

-It's possible to customize Ghost even further with hundreds of integrations.
-Ghost has an API to connect it to several other services, including Zapier.
+There are hundreds of integrations as Ghost API can connect to several other services, including Zapier.

 Who wins this category?

 Ghost wins this category.
-Substack is a 4, and Ghost a 7.
+Substack is a 4, and Ghost is a 7.

 The difference is enormous here.
 Substack is extremely limited, and you can only use the layouts and fonts they selected.
 This leans towards simplicity and creates uniformity, making it harder for you to stand out and express yourself.
 Also, Substack doesn't allow integrations, closing the door to several use cases.